Opportunities to Compete

 WashULaw offers a rich program of lawyering skills competitions to the curricula.
 First-year and upper-class students are encouraged to refine their techniques through various lawyer advocacy competitions.
 Some competitions earn academic credit and all of them provide excellent training, invaluable lawyering skills, and professional values.
 The trial and appellate skills competitions are administered by the Trial and Advocacy Program.
 The client counseling, negotiation, mediation, and other alternative dispute resolution (ADR) competitions are administered by the ADR Program.

-For more information, contact Rachel Mance, Acting Faculty Support Supervisor.
+For more information, contact Jamie Roggen.

 INTELLECTUAL PROPERTY LAW MOOT COURT